|

 He had no real idea how to work a scene.
 I screeched.
 I threw things.

-He listened and watched me and was just so fucking mature and calm.
+He listened and watched me and was just so fucking and calm.

 And I stormed out.